My Shop

 I only use these for applique.
 They are thinner and tend to bend - which is a good thing for applique work.
 I like size 11.

-I've heard more than once they work great for hand-stitching quilt binding.
+I've heard more than once these work great for hand-stitching quilt binding.

 Betweens

 These are designed for hand quilting.
-Whereas Straw needles are very thin & therefore bendy, Betweens are thicker and much less flexible because they need to endure a lot of pressure from the thimble and being loaded with multiple, heavy stitches.
+Whereas Straw needles are very thin and long and therefore bendy, Betweens are thicker and shorter and much less flexible because they need to endure a lot of pressure from the thimble and being loaded with multiple, heavy stitches.
 And after a lot of use, however, my Betweens will still develop a slight bend.

 Again, size 11 is my preference.